Octo-Labs/ruby-serverless-examples/README.md

 ## `serverless/`

 This is the simplest way to deploy ruby via serverless.
+You don't get any built-in support for including gems, but things are very fast to deploy.
+Using `serverless deploy function` you can skip deploying the entire CloudFormation template and update the function code directly, which is pretty fast.
+Usually just a few seconds.

 The directory was generated with:

 ```
 serverless create -t aws-ruby -p serverless